TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/elm/how-to-implement-the-solution.md

   text "Hello, World!"
 ```

-And, that’s it!
+And, thatâ€™s it!
 We can write Hello World in Elm in just
-a few lines of code, but what’s really going on in this
+a few lines of code, but whatâ€™s really going on in this
 code?

 Up first, we have the module declaration line.
 In other
-words, we’ve defined a module with the name HelloWorld.
+words, weâ€™ve defined a module with the name HelloWorld.
 If anyone wanted to use this module, everything would be
 completely exposed.